williamwight/ClassificationImport-File/README.md

 ## PUT upload file

-Use this endpoint to upload a file that will be associated with a job ID.
+Use this endpoint to upload a file that will be associated with the job ID created with the POST create job endpoint.
 This file can be tsv, tab, or JSON.

 `PUT https://analytics.adobe.io.api/{GLOBAL_COMPANY_ID}/classification/job/import/uploadFile/{API_JOB_ID}`